| |

 General Rules for Dogs

-Rules Working for Everyone: For the well-being of all, dogs must be on a leash no longer than six feet at all times.
-We’re responsible for picking up after them, so bringing along disposal bags is a must, and let’s make sure to use them in all areas, including campgroundspicnic areas, and parking lots.
-This is important!!
-Always clean up after your pets.
+Rules Working for Everyone: Dogs must always be on a leash no longer than six feet.
+We need to pick up after them, so don’t forget disposal bags and use them everywhere—campgroundspicnic areas, and parking lots included.

 Backcountry and Wilderness Areas

-Embracing the Wild Safely: The backcountry remains off-limits to our canine friends to protect the natural environment and our pets.
-These restrictions under 36 CFR §2.15 – Pets help ensure the park’s delicate ecosystems and our dogs stay safe.
+Embracing the Wild Safely: The backcountry is off-limits to dogs.
+This rule, under 36 CFR §2.15 – Pets, keeps both the environment and our pets safe.

 Developed Areas and Campgrounds